kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 Until the 1976 Copyright Act, United States copyright law required specific actions, called "formalities", to secure copyright in creative works.
-If you didn't follow those formalities, your rights to sue others for unauthorized use of your work was limited, often completely lost.
+If you didn't follow those formalities, your rights to sue others for unauthorized use of your work were limited, often completely lost.
 One of those formalities was "notice":  Putting marks on your work and otherwise making it known to the market that you were claiming copyright.
 The &copy; is a standard symbol for